resotto/gochk/README.md

 ### Prerequisites

-- **Please format all .go files with one of the following format tools in advance**.
+- **Please format all .go files with one of the following format tools in advance, which means only one import statement in .go file**.
   - goimports
   - goreturns
   - gofumports
 - If you have files with following file / import path, gochk might not work well.
   - The path including the two directory name specified in `dependencyOrders` in `gochk/configs/config.json`.
-    - For example, if you have the path `app/external/adapter/service/` and want to handle this path as what is in `adapter` and `dependencyOrders = ["external", "adapter"]`, the index of the path will be `0 (external)`.
+    - For example, if you have the path `app/external/adapter/service` and want to handle this path as what is in `adapter`, and `dependencyOrders = ["external", "adapter"]`, the index of the path will be `0 (external)`.

 ### What gochk does